Skip to content

 Preprocessing Documents

 sieves provides several preprocessing tasks to prepare your documents for downstream processing.
-These tasks handle common operations like: - Parsing various document formats (PDF, DOCX, etc.) - Chunking long documents into manageable pieces - Cleaning and standardizing text
+These tasks handle common operations like:

 Document Parsing